betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_curated.md

 Authors | Author names, *Format: [Firstname lastname] (url for author), [Firstname lastname] (url for author)* Focus | Custom focus area - this is a 3 word description of the focus area of the article, *Format: focus area1, focus area2.*

-Example of resourcee table declaration for a web article: [A Checklist for Better Open Source Libraries](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/ChecklistForBetterOpenSourceLibraries.md)
+Examples include the following, listed with both GitHub.com and BSSw.io links:
+   * *What Constitutes Constructive Code Critique?*: [GitHub](https://github.com/betterscientificsoftware/bssw.io/blob/master/CuratedContent/ConstructiveCodeCritique.md) | [BSSw.io](https://bssw.io/items/what-constitutes-constructive-code-critique)
+   * *Using Personal Kanban for Productivity*: [GitHub](https://github.com/betterscientificsoftware/bssw.io/blob/master/CuratedContent/UsingPersonalKanban.md) | [BSSw.io](https://bssw.io/items/using-personal-kanban-for-productivity)

 ### Special Tables

 #### Multiple resources of the same type

 Many times, a curated article may mention multiple resources of the same type.
-An example of this is the curated content article, titled *[An Introduction to Documentation tools](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/DocumentationTools.md)*, located in the curated content directory.
-In that case, use the following format for the table (below example assumes multiple websites in a single curated content article):
+An example of this is the curated content article, on *[Documentation tools](https://bssw.io/items/an-introduction-to-documentation-tools)*.
+In such cases, please use the following table format.

 Resource information | Details
 :--- | :---